 It is worth remembering that user journey mapping is used to capture extreme reactions – positive and negative.

-Indirect, nuanced reactions are not useful in this context.
+Indirect, nuanced reactions are not helpful in this context.

 How is a User Journey Map created?